 No thank you, I’m just looking for now. ----> Non merci, je regarde.

 Where is the ticket window? ----> Où est la vente detickets ?

 No/ yes ----> Non/Oui

 Where is the restroom? ----> Où sont les toilettes?

 Would you please take our picture? ----> Vous pourriez prendre notre photo, s’il vous plait?

 Goodbye! ----> Au Revoir!

 I hope Everything You Need to Know About Traveling to France will be helpful for your next trip abroad!
-If you are looking to learn more about French language and culture, make sure to sign up for our new Online Classes at JP Linguistics!
+If you are looking to learn more about French language and culture, make sure to sign up for our new Group Classes at JP Linguistics!
 Don't forget to tell your friends about Frenchie Fridays so they can receive fun French stories delivered directly to their inboxes - they can sign up HERE.

 Merci et à bientôt!